Read the following instructions carefully.

 plt.show()

-2. The noise can be reduced by using the two mean value functions from lesson 6, smooth_a and smooth_b.
 Use smooth_a and smooth_b to even out the data over a total period of 11 years, i.e. 5 data points around a middle year.
 Illustrate the result of smooth_a with a solid curve, smooth_b with dashed curve and the original data with dotted curve, for all five countries.
 You will plot 15 dataset in total.
 Make sure that you don't duplicate code without good reason.
 Use one color per country to separate them, but let all curves for a single country use the same color.
-Below, an example is displayed of how the result may look like, but choose what exact look you prefer as long as the above stated requirements are satisfied.
+Below, an example is displayed of how the result may look like, but choose what exact look you prefer as long as the above stated requirements are satisfied.%run plot2D.py

 import matplotlib.pyplot as plt